 Personally, I have used the scanner on a Lexus and a Toyota.
 I can also confirm that it works brilliantly with BMW, Acura, Honda, Nissan, Infiniti, Kia, Hyundai, Mercedes-Benz, and most of the regular everyday brands you’ll find on the road today.

 I have NOT tested these with luxury sports cars and other exotic vehicles.
-If you’re interested in buying and using the same for either a sport or an exotic vehicle, especially an import model, it would be a smart move to check in with the manufacturer directly.
+If you’re interested in buying and using the same for either a sports or an exotic vehicle, especially an import model, it would be a smart move to check in with the manufacturer directly.

 Limitations